scalawithcats/scala-with-cats/src/pages/types/opaque.typ

 Alternatively, we can view it as a semantic gain.
-An `EmailAddress` _is_ a sequence of characters, the same as a `String`, but it has additional properties.
+An `EmailAddress` _is_ a sequence of characters, the same as a `String`, but it has additional constraints.
-In this case we verify it contains exactly one `@` character, and our email addresses are case insensitive.
+In this case we verify it contains exactly one `@` character, and ensure it is case insensitive.

 We've seen how to define opaque types and their constructors.
 What about other methods?
-For example, for an `EmailAddress` we might want to get the username and domain.
+For example, for an `EmailAddress` we might want methods to get the username and domain.
 We can use extension methods to do this.
 As with the constructor, we just need to define these extension methods in a place where the type is transparent.